Edentree Green Future Fund

 • Pioneering – earlier stage but high disruptive potential through their products of service.

-• Inflecting – rapidly deployment of proven technologies responding to market growth.
+• Inflecting – rapid deployment of proven technologies responding to market growth.

 • Sustaining – mature technologies with established market positions with the capacity to generate sustainable positive cashflows and commonly return cash to shareholders.